PyMVPA/PyMVPA/doc/source/tutorial2_datasets.rst

 The above code applies the same slicing directly to the NumPy array with the samples, and the result is fundamentally different.
-For NumPy arrays the style of slicing allows to select specific elements by there indices on each axis of an array.
+For NumPy arrays the style of slicing allows to select specific elements by their indices on each axis of an array.
 For PyMVPA's datasets this mode is not very useful, instead we typically want to select rows and columns, i.e. samples and features given by their indices, hence **samples and features slicing is